gvwilson/sensibleadventures/maddy-roo/old.md

 it is probably both large and dangerous.
 We should adjust course."

-They picked their way hurriedly toward higher ground.
+They picked their way carefully toward higher ground.
 It brought them closer to the highway, but Maddy decided wearily that she was less afraid of Lasercase and the other bots than she was of something that could survive in the polluted river.